 Keep your postings on your career website.

 When your job posting is not published on your website but rather aggregated from other sources, then there is no value for search engine optimization.
 Because the job description does not appear at your website and therefore it cannot be found by any search engines.
 Try to keep your job descriptions putting directly on your website career page and make sure all the pages are correctly optimized for each position and location.
-By optimizing the website page’s URL, you can constantly acquires relevant job seekers to your positions (even when you’re not hiring).
+By optimizing the website page’s URL, you can constantly acquire relevant job seekers to your positions (even when you’re not hiring).

 Use Search Optimized URLs.